sevenval/flat-docs/reference/functions/body.md

 The `body` function provides access to an upstream response body.
 The result is the raw body – if needed, parsing has to be done explictly.

-When called without parameter, the function returns the body for the request with the ID `main`.
+When called without a parameter, the function returns the body for the request with the ID `main`.